Sal-Faris/Reddit_Sentiment_Analysis/README.md

 ```

 ### Obtain client id, client secret and agent name
-go to https://old.reddit.com/prefs/apps to get the client id, client secret and agent name and fill in the corresponding variables in ```reddit_scraping.py```
+go to https://old.reddit.com/prefs/apps and create an app to get the client id, client secret and agent name and fill in the corresponding variables in ```reddit_scraping.py```

 ## Usage